Australian Health Practitioner Regulation Agency - Non-surgical cosmetic procedures

 • ongoing cost and frequency of procedures required by patients to maintain outcomes.

-The proposed advertising guidelines will apply to all registered health practitioners who advertise non-surgical cosmetic procedures, including medical practitioners and nurses.
+The advertising guidelines will apply to all those who advertise non-surgical cosmetic procedures performed by registered health practitioners, including businesses, medical practitioners and nurses.

 We know most health practitioners are already doing the right thing to keep the public safe.

-In the meantime, while the proposed guidelines are under development, registered health practitioners1 who perform non-surgical cosmetic procedures should ensure their practice aligns with their National Board’s code of conduct and any other relevant guidance.
+In the meantime, while the advance copy of the guidelines are published but not in effect, registered health practitioners1 who perform non-surgical cosmetic procedures should ensure their practice aligns with their National Board’s code of conduct and any other relevant guidance.

 Further, nurses who perform non-surgical cosmetic procedures should ensure their practice aligns with the Nursing and Midwifery Board of Australia Position statement on nurses and cosmetic medical procedures.